rust-lang/rfcs/text/0000-cfg-attribute-in-tuple-type.md

   |                                    ^ expected type
 ```

-As in RFC #3399, some workarounds exist, but they can result in combinatorial boilerplate:
+As with [RFC #3399](https://rust-lang.github.io/rfcs/3399-cfg-attribute-in-where.html), some workarounds exist, but they can result in combinatorial boilerplate:

 ```rust
 // GOAL: